-- GRIP IT.
-WRAP IT.
-STAND IT.
-Rubberized rings and foot grips provide enhanced stability in difficult terrain.
-Wrappable legs allow you to secure professional camera equipment to virtually any surface.
+- Flexible: Grip it.
+Wrap it.
+Stand it.
+Wrappable legs allow you to secure professional camera equipment to virtually any surface

 The Joby GorillaPod is a fantastic little gadget for the creative photographers.
 It’s by no means a replacement for a regular tripod, but it brings a host of benefits to the table when used alongside a tripod.

 For one, the flexible legs mean you can attach it to almost anything (tree branches, lamposts, I even attached it to my dog once) and that allows you to get very creative with your angles.
 There are also a lot of areas where tripods are frowned upon, and this can be a great way to discretely get that shot without getting moved along by security.
 Leading on from that, it’s great for travelling thanks to it being small enough to fit in a coat pocket.

 The legs themselves can withstand up to 5kg of gear (you can buy cheaper versions that hold less weight if you’re shooting mirrorless) and this version comes with Joby’s own ballhead, which is a very capable little thing.

 - COMPATIBLE WITH SD / MICRO SD CARDS PERFECTLY - You can put total 12 pcs SD/SDHC/SDXC cards and 12 pcs MicroSD cards in the both side slots.
 Each slot is strictly tailored to fit the card perfectly.
 There is a note that you can write something to distinguish the data inside, and also the note can keep the cards where it is firmly.